rakoo/dml/README.md

 	splits the words, and adds each of them as an entry in the index.

 This has several disadvantages :
-* very big database
-* cannot search with subwords
+* cannot search for only some parts of a word
-* custom parsing/splitting method which doesn't manage special cases (CamelCase, ...)
+* custom parsing/splitting method which doesn't manage special cases
-* has to use a workaround to search with case ignored (search from keyword in lowercase to keyword in uppercase)

-This is the cost of being self-included.

 ## TODO
-* add a magnet link adding option
+* add a magnet link adding/editing option
-* improve the indexing design
+* real REST ! (maybe through something like sammy.js ?)
+* proper security
+* use _changes goodness